 HistoryIn the early 19th century, the construction of the Croton Aqueduct led to a major boom along several busy avenues in the western side of Manhattan.
 Quite naturally, this important water supply supported the construction of an array of commercial buildings and residential properties.
-Built in the 1880s with Renaissance Revival and English Victoria elements, the Dakota still stands as one of the most iconic landmarks in the district.
+Built in the 1880's with Renaissance Revival and English Victoria elements, the Dakota still stands as one of the most iconic landmarks in the district.
 This historic property was once home to the legendary musician John Lennon, who tragically lost his life just steps away from his apartment.
-Besides having lavish homes, the neighbourhood is particularly known for being home to diverse religious denominations, ranging from Reform Judaism and Methodist to Catholic and Episcopal.
+Besides having lavish homes, the neighborhood is particularly known for being home to diverse religious denominations, ranging from Reform Judaism and Methodist to Catholic and Episcopal.

 SightseeingThe cultural heart and soul of the Upper West Side is the American Museum of Natural History.
-Established in the 1860s, this world-class museum boasts a growing permanent collection of more than 33 million items.
+Established in the 1860's, this world-class museum boasts a growing permanent collection of more than 33 million items.
 Dinosaur fossils and ancient meteorites are some of the most precious specimens on display.
 After learning about anthropology and biology, you could head to the New-York Historical Society for some lessons on the Big Apple's history.
 The Museum of Biblical Art, Nicholas Roerich Museum and Children's Museum of Manhattan are some niche museums that are located in the Upper West Side.
-Running through most of the neighbourhood, Riverside Park is one of the most visited green spaces in New York City.
+Running through most of the neighborhood, Riverside Park is one of the most visited green spaces in New York City.
 Opened in the 1860s, this historic park has a prime location along the shores of the Hudson River.
 The Grant National Memorial is perhaps the most notable attraction in Riverside Park, which is also lined with other smaller monuments that are dedicated to heroic citizens and famous leaders.
 Of course, no visit to the Upper West Side is complete without a stroll in Central Park, which has plenty of its own attractions.

 TransportationThe A, B, C and D lines of the New York City subway conveniently run under Central Park West in the Upper West Side.
-The 1, 2 and 3 trains serve major parts of the neighbourhood, including the Lincoln Center and Columbus Circle.
+The 1, 2 and 3 trains serve major parts of the neighborhood, including the Lincoln Center and Columbus Circle.
 Hailing a taxi or catching a Metropolitan Transportation Authority (MTA) bus shouldn't be difficult in this busy part of the Big Apple.
 In fact, Broadway runs right through the heart of the Upper West Side.